byu-cce270/content/docs/home/accessing_book/access_book.md

 ![pcc_oreilly3.png](images/pcc_oreilly3.png)

 The page will reload, and now you will have access to the book.
 Click either "Start" or "Continue" to start reading and gain access to the book.
+You will need to do this each time you access the book.
+Once you are logged in, the links to the book will immediately load.
+After a period of time, you will be logged out and need to repeat the process.

 ![pcc_oreilly4.png](images/pcc_oreilly4.png)